vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/overview.md

                     ],
                     "documentIndex": 0,
                     "corpusKey": {
-                        "customerId": 0,
-                        "corpusId": 3,
-                        "semantics": 0,
-                        "dimList": [],
-                        "metadataFilter": ""
+                        ...
                     },
                     "resultOffset": 79,
                     "resultLength": 76
                 },
                 {
-                    "text": "Look, I was right.\"   \nFord jabbed at one of the pages and showed it to Arthur.  \n\" It says: 'Sensational new breakthrough in Improbability Physics. %START_SNIPPET%As \nsoon as the ship's drive reaches Infinite Improbability it passes \nthrough every point in the Universe.%END_SNIPPET% Be the envy of other major \ngovernments. ' Wow, this is big league stuff.", "score": 0.8904105424880981,
+                    "text": "Look, I was right.\"   \nFord jabbed at one of the pages and showed it to Arthur.  \n\" It says: 'Sensational new breakthrough in Improbability Physics.
+As \nsoon as the ship's drive reaches Infinite Improbability it passes \nthrough every point in the Universe.
+Be the envy of other major \ngovernments. ' Wow, this is big league stuff.", "score": 0.8904105424880981,
                     "metadataList": [
                         {